-Note: If a student does not meet these standards, the financial aid administrator may approve financial aid to be given under a formal 'warning' for one semester.
+Note: If a student does not meet these standards, the financial aid administrator may approve financial aid to be given under a formal 'Warning' for one semester.
 The student's cumulative G.P.A. would then be reviewed for the next academic progress evaluation period.
 In most cases, students will receive one formal warning notice of failing to meet Satisfactory Academic Progress, where they will have one full semester to improve his/her academic standing with Catawba.

 If the student has received one warning notification and at the end of the next term he/she is still not meeting Satisfactory Academic Progress, he/she is formally notified by letter regarding the loss of financial assistance.
 Students have an opportunity to appeal the revocation of aid.
-Students also can reclaim eligibility by attending one academic term or summer school [at minimum] at Catawba College without financial assistance and significantly improving their cumulative grade point average.
+Students also can reclaim eligibility by attending one academic term or summer school [at minimum] at Catawba College without financial assistance and meets satisfactory academic progress at the end of the term.
 When eligibility is restored, financial assistance will be awarded provided funds are available.
 Prior awards cannot be held while the student is restoring eligibility.
 Students may not improve their cumulative grade point average by attending another college.

-Students who formally withdraw from Catawba and are afterwards re-admitted will have their Satisfactory Academic Progress status continued.
+Students who formally withdraw from Catawba and are subsequently re-admitted will have their Satisfactory Academic Progress status continued.

-Course withdraws and formal withdraws from Catawba College will have grades issued as "W" on the academic transcript and therefore those courses are include in the number of attempted hours.
+Course withdraws and formal withdraws from Catawba College will have grades issued as "W" on the academic transcript and therefore those courses are included in the number of attempted hours.

 Formal Appeal Process: A student may submit a written statement of appeal for additional financial assistance if he or she feels that special circumstances prevented him or her from meeting the minimum standards of Satisfactory Academic Progress.
-Acceptable appeal requests (per Federal Regulations) are allowable based on: illness or injury, death of a relative, or other exceptional circumstances.
+Acceptable appeal requests (per federal regulations) are allowable based on: illness or injury, death of a relative, or other exceptional circumstances.
 Any supporting documents or statements should also be submitted that will provide the Appeals Committee with additional information pertinent to its review.
-The student must complete and submit the Catawba College Satisfactory Academic Progress Appeal Request (this form is provided with revocation letter) along with the written statement from the student to the Office of Financial Aid.
+The student must complete and submit the CatawbaCollegeSatisfactoryAcademicProgress Appeal Request (this form is provided with revocation letter) along with the written statement from the student to the Office of Financial Aid.
+Family members may not complete this form or request an appeal on the student's behalf.
 These documents are due to the Financial Aid Office within 3 weeks of being notified or at the very latest 5 days before the first day of classes of the upcoming semester or term.
-The Satisfactory Academic Progress Appeals Committee will review the request form, the written statement, and any other submitted documentation to determine if the student can meet satisfactory academic progress standards by the end of the next term, get back on track to graduate, and thereby have his/her Financial Aid reinstated.
-If the Committee determines that the student cannot meet the required standards after completion of one term, he/she will be denied the appeal and financial aid will not be reinstated.
-All students will be notified in writing of the Appeals Committee's decisions.
-After an approved appeal notice, the student's academic progress will be placed on "Probation" and reviewed again at the end of each term to ensure that satisfactory academic progress and the Academic Plan for Improvement is being met.
+The Satisfactory Academic Progress Appeals Committee will review the request form, the student's written statement, and any other submitted documentation to determine if the student can meet satisfactory academic progress standards by the end of the next term, If the committee determines the student cannot meet the required standards after completion of one term, the appeal will be denied and financial aid will not be reinstated.
+All students will be notified in writing of the Appeals Committee's decision.
+After an approved appeal notice, the student's academic progress will be placed on "Probation" and reviewed again at the end of each term to ensure that Satisfactory Academic Progress and the Academic Plan for Improvement is being met.
 Additional information on the Academic Plan for Improvement is provided below.
 Students may not appeal more than once for the same reason.